Adult Residential Care Provider (ARCP)

 For Health Standards to make a CHOW/CHOI determination, all providers must submit the following documents:

-- *Letter of Intent (including d/b/a and entity name of the previous and the new owner, the effective date of transfer of ownership, address and phone number)
+- *Letter of Intent (including d/b/a and entity name of the previous and the new owner, the effective date of transfer of ownership, address, and phone number)

-- *A diagram showing the ownership structure “before” and “after” the change
+- *A diagram showing the ownership structure before and after the change

-- *Copy of the executed Bill of Sale
+- *Copy of the executed bill of sale

 - *CHOW/CHOI License Application

-- *855A/B approval letter for the following providers: Home health, hospice, hospitals, RHCs, ASCs,
+- *855A/B approval letter for the following providers: Home health, hospice, hospitals, RHCs, ASCs, ESRDs, portable x-ray, community mental health, and OPT

 If this action is a CHOW, the following documents are also needed:

-- *Licensing Fee: Click here for the link for the Health Standards Fee Schedule
+- *Licensing Fee: Health Standards Fee Schedule

 The fee for a CHOW is usually the same as a license renewal unless the facility is making additional changes.
 For the providers completing an acquisition/merger, please contact the program desk for assistance.